NHL Odds

 As you can see, the Canucks are slight favourites to win this game.
 If you bet $140 on the Vancouver Canucks you would win $100 or a total of $240 if they won the game.
 On the other hand if you bet $100 on the Buffalo Sabres you would win $120 or a total of $220 if they won the game.

-Now that you understand how to read the various types of NHL betting odds you are ready to begin placing NHL bettors.
+Now that you understand how to read the two popular odds formats, you’re ready to begin placing NHL bettors.
 Which team to bet on?
-That is entirely up to you, but for some helpful tips and free picks check out our NHL betting predictions blog.
+That is entirely up to you, but for some helpful tips and free picks check out our NHL betting predictions.
 We will provide free picks for many games throughout the season that we feel provide great value for our visitors!